laxman1983/botResourcesJS/README.md

-# botResourcesJS
+# Resources for the Microsoft Bot Framework v4 (node.js)

-Sample projects for Bot Framework v4 (node.js)
+This repository contains sample projects using the Microsoft Bot Framework v4.